KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A massive crowd of attendees walked over to [Long Beach Creamery](https://www.longbeachcreamery.com/) for an ice cream selfie.

 ![](pycon-us-2026-recap-images/long-beach-creamery-waffle-bowl.jpg)
-Waffle bowl with Whiskey Vanilla and Strawberry Mascarpone... so yummy!
+Waffle bowl with Strawberry Mascarpone and Whiskey Vanilla... so yummy!

 <!--
 Helped identify a talk and encourage